JonKPowers/horses/readme.md

 * `QueryDb.__init__()` in `aggregation_functions.py`: `username` and `password` arguments

 The user `codelou` will need full permissions on horse-related databases along the lines of `GRANT ALL PRIVILEGES ON horses%.* TO 'codelou'@'localhost'`.
-Be sure to `FLUSH PRIVLEGES` to load reload the permission grant tables after adding permissions for this user.
+Be sure to `FLUSH PRIVLEGES` as root to reload the permission grant tables after adding permissions for this user.

 ## The Problem